 Everything You Need to Know About Using a Ring Light for Photography

-Ring lights were originally designed in 1952 for dentists to get well-lit shots of patients’ teeth.
-A typical ring light is made with fluorescent tubes, but these days, many ring lights are made up of multiple LEDs instead, which allows them to last longer and use less power.
+Are ring lights new inventions?
+Not at all, and they certainly we not created for social media, for one thing!
+Interestingly, ring lights were originally designed in 1952 for dentists to get well-lit shots of patients’ teeth.
+Back then, manufacturers made classic ring lights with fluorescent tubes.
+But these days, many ring lights comprise multiple LEDs instead, which allows them to last longer and use less power.

 Purchasing a ring light

 The type of ring light you purchase will depend on what kind of photos you plan to take.
 If you’re taking portraits of models in a studio, you may want to get a larger ring light, such as this 18-inch ring light with a six-foot stand.
 It comes with a 5400K fluorescent bulb that can dim to 20% power, a diffusion cloth, and a gooseneck stand for easy adjustments.

 YouTubers and beauty bloggers may prefer a tabletop ring light with a desktop stand and fully dimmable LED bulbs.
 You can even find ring lights designed for selfies that clip right onto your smartphone.
 These are the cheapest and most portable options.

 If you’re a professional portrait or fashion photographer using a ring light for photography, then you’ll probably want to get a ring light that’s designed for use with a DSLR.
 This LED ring light attaches right to your lens, making it perfect for on-the-go macro photography.

 Remember to factor the cost of replacement bulbs into your purchase.
 LED lights typically last longer and use less power.
 Fluorescent bulbs produce more heat and are more likely to break.
 However, they are more diffuse and provide a slightly different color temperature.

 If you’re feeling creative, you can even make your own DIY ring light out of a plastic hose!